robert-95/rement-website/content/pages/anwendung/betonrecycling.md

 slug: /anwendung/betonrecycling
 sections:
   - type: GenericSection
-    title:
-      type: TitleBlock
-      text: Unblock your team boost your time to production
-      color: text-dark
     subtitle: Subtitle goes here
     text: >
       A Stackbit website is a git repo that you own.
 Every code commit is